December 2019 – this post could be out of date so please refer to us with any questions about healthcare.

-The UK Department of Health has announced that as of the 1st July 2014, early retirees will no longer be able to apply for a residual S1 form to cover them for healthcare when they move abroad to another EEA country, such as Spain.
-This will bring the UK into line with countries like Ireland, where it is not possible to get access to free healthcare subsidised by Ireland before you are pensionable age.
+The UK Department of Health has announced that as of the 1st July 2014, early retirees will no longer be able to apply for a residual S1 form.
+This is to cover them for healthcare when they move abroad to another EEA country, such as Spain.
+This will bring the UK into line with countries like Ireland.
+Where it is not possible to get access to free healthcare subsidised by Ireland before you are pensionable age.

-If you registered as a resident in Spain before 24 April 2012, have an annual income of less than €100,000 and are not covered for healthcare though any other means, you can make an appointment at your local Social Security office to register for healthcare in Spain as a resident.
+If you registered as a resident in Spain before 24 April 2012, have an annual income of less than €100,000 and are not covered for healthcare.
+This is though any other means.
+Then you can make an appointment at your local Social Security office to register for healthcare in Spain as a resident.

-If you are in receipt of a UK old age state pension or long term sickness benefit, obtain an S1 form (previously E121) from the International Pension Centre on 0044 191 218 7777.
+Also if you are in receipt of a UK old age state pension or long term sickness benefit.
+Then obtain an S1 form (previously E121) from the International Pension Centre on 0044 191 218 7777.
 Once issued, register the S1 form with your local Social Security office in Spain.

 Claimants should have made National Insurance contributions for the past three years to qualify for the full period of cover.
 The changes do not affect people who already hold residual S1.
 The changes do not affect people over state retirement age.
 Neither do they affect EU citizens seeking emergency care through the EHIC – European Health Insurance Card.

 If you are not covered for state-run healthcare through other means, the Spanish regional health authorities offer a special pay-in scheme (convenio especial).
 This is a public health insurance scheme available nation-wide where you pay a monthly fee to access state-run healthcare.
 The scheme is managed by each autonomous region.
 Policy holders, including children, pay on an individual basis for access to public healthcare.
 This is regardless of pre-existing conditions, anywhere in Spain.